ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 	[mydevice] Attaching device and initialising resources...
 	[mydevice] Detaching device and cleaning up.
 ```

 **Why this matters for FreeBSD driver development**

 In a real FreeBSD kernel module,

-* `mydevice.h` would hold your driver’s public API (function declarations).
+* `mydevice.h` would hold your driver's public API (function declarations).
 * `mydevice.c` would have the full implementations of those functions.
 * The kernel (or other parts of the driver) would include the header to know how to call into your code, without needing to see the actual implementation details.

 This exact pattern is how `probe()`, `attach()`, and `detach()` routines are structured in actual device drivers.
 Learning it now will make those later chapters feel familiar.

 Understanding the relationship between declarations and definitions is a cornerstone of C programming, and it becomes even more important when you step into the world of FreeBSD device drivers.
 In kernel development, functions are rarely defined and used in the same file; they are spread across multiple source and header files, compiled separately, and linked together into a single module.
 A clear separation between **what a function does** (its declaration) and **how it does it** (its definition) keeps code organized, reusable, and easier to maintain.
-Master this concept now, and you’ll be well-prepared for the more complex modular structures you’ll encounter when we begin building real kernel drivers.
+Master this concept now, and you'll be well-prepared for the more complex modular structures you'll encounter when we begin building real kernel drivers.

 ### Calling Functions

-Once you’ve defined a function, the next step is to call it, that is, to tell the program, *“Hey, go run this block of code now and give me the result”.*
+Once you've defined a function, the next step is to call it, that is, to tell the program, *"Hey, go run this block of code now and give me the result".*

 Calling a function is as simple as writing its name followed by parentheses containing any required arguments.